survive-the-century/survive-the-century/book/text/chapter_green-is-the-new-gold-fracking.md

 ---
-title: "Green is the new gold"
+title: "Green is the new gold - fracking"
 style: chapter
 conflict:
 decade: 2030